Tooth Extraction: Procedure and Aftercare

-If you ultimately need the tooth extracted, your dentist will first numb the area so you don't feel any discomfort during the procedure.
+If you need the tooth extracted, your dentist will numb the area, so you don't feel any discomfort during the procedure.
 Next, they'll use a lever-like appliance known as an elevator to loosen your tooth while it's still in its socket.
-Forceps will then be used to officially extract the tooth.
-You can expect to feel some pressure while this is happening, but nothing that takes away your overall comfort level.
+Forceps will then officially extract the tooth.
+You can expect to feel some pressure while this happens, but nothing that takes away your overall comfort level.

-After your tooth has been extracted, according to the American Dental Association (ADA), you'll bite on a piece of gauze for up to 45 minutes to clot the blood flow that naturally occurs.
-Light bleeding for about 24 hours after the procedure is normal, as well as a bit of facial swelling, but rest assured you can use ice packs to help reduce the inflammation.
-When eating again, stick to soft, cool foods that don't irritate your extraction site, and as you heal you can gradually get back to your regular diet.
+After your tooth is extracted, you'll bite on a piece of gauze for up to 45 minutes to clot the blood flow that naturally occurs.
+Light bleeding for about 24 hours after the procedure is normal and a bit of facial swelling, but ice packs can help reduce the inflammation.
+When eating again, stick to soft, cool foods that don't irritate your extraction site, and as you heal, you can gradually get back to your regular diet.

-In general, it can take at least two weeks for the extraction site to heal, during which time you should brush gently with your Colgate® 360® Toothbrush to avoid further irritation.
+In general, it can take at least two weeks for the extraction site to heal, during which time you should gently brush your teeth to avoid further irritation.